 A community space

-The charity Crisis used the School building and hall for two years running to provide food and shelter for the homeless.
+The charity Crisis at Christmas used the school building and hall for two years running to provide food and shelter for the homeless.

 Your help so far

 With your help so far, as well as funding from Camden Council’s Community Infrastructure Levy and the Greater London Authority, the school has appointed architects who have produced RIBA Stage 3 designs, which have been granted planning permission and listed building consent.
 The proposals would see the hall become one of the most versatile and high-tech theatre and performance spaces in London with innovative new staging, seating, lighting and sound.
 A space with gallery facilities would support both temporary and permanent art displays and dynamic collections (including from the Museum of Brutalist Architecture to celebrate the heritage of the school, building and community).
 Improvements to the entrance area and new refreshment facilities would enable it to be used for a wide range of uses by local community groups, and there would be improved disabled accessibility throughout.

 The next stage